 The misconception that creative ideation and production somehow happen without actual labour has allowed unfair wages to proliferate and overwork, stress and burnout to become chronic within the sector.

-As UVW-DCW, we aim to tackle the individualisation of work-related issues.
-We educate members about our rights at work, secure legal representation, and organise and campaign to transform our industry in the interests of its workers, with solidarity, community, and equality at the centre of cultural production.
+UVW-DCW aims to tackle the individualisation of work-related issues.
+We educate ourselves about our rights at work, secure legal representation, and organise and campaign to transform our industry in the interests of its workers, with solidarity, community, and equality at the centre of cultural production.

-If you have an idea for a campaign and you would like to start organising – join the branch and get in touch!
+If you have an idea for a campaign or a theme for a member meeting and you would like to start organising – join the branch and get in touch!

 We aim to create solidarity across the cultural industry and break down the hierarchies built into the sector.
 We must revolutionize cultural work for everyone and make sure that we take everyone’s needs into account when we build our future.

 This is only possible when as many voices from the sector as possible are involved, so we welcome people who work in any position at any cultural institution to feed their ideas into our campaigns.

 Members are taking action against exploitative practices, including: